 The additional information provided in an SI can take the form of a photograph, instruction, sketch, report, manufacturer instructions, etc. It could also be used to confirm and back up clarification or direction that was provided verbally on site.
 Recording this direction in an SI helps keep everyone on the project team on the same page without having to rely on your memory to track who said what and when.

-Personally, you might want to let this design emergency message go to voice mail, but you certainly can take care of this issue and sleep well by issuing a Supplemental Instruction first thing Monday morning.
-Don’t forget it would really be easy to issue a Supplemental Instruction if you use rform!
+Personally, you might want to let this design emergency message go to voice mail, but you certainly can take care of this issue and sleep well by issuing a Ssplemental instruction first thing Monday morning.
+Don’t forget it would really be easy to issue a supplemental instruction if you use RForm!